How to Make a Work Schedule (+ Work Schedule Templates)

 #1: Make the time to understand your team

 You may think that having enough people during a shift is enough for success.
-But, you’ll also need to make sure that they are the right people for the type of tasks, amount of workload, time of day, or type of customers.
+But you’ll also need to ensure they are the right people for the type of tasks, amount of workload, time of day, or type of customers.

 So, the first real step in creating efficient work schedules is knowing your team.
 Make a list that includes their:

-• Personality type (Are they introverted or extroverted?)
+• Personality type (are they introverted or extroverted?), and

 With such a list, you’ll be able to pick the ideal teammates for each shift/task.

-Example: Tasking the extroverted full-stack developer, who tends to come in at a later time and finish work at a later time, with the 5:00 p.m. daily call with a client who’s just starting her workday due to the time zone difference.
+Example: Tasking the extroverted full-stack developer, who tends to come in later and finish work later, with the 5:00 p.m. daily call with a client who’s just starting her workday due to the time zone difference.

 #2: Make the time to analyze the workload

-Now that you understand the skills, qualities, and traits of each member of your team, it’s time you analyze the workload and the resources you have to handle it.
+Now that you understand the skills, qualities, and traits of each team member, it’s time to analyze the workload and the resources you have to handle it.

 One option is to make a chart of workdays and hours your team has at their disposal.
-So, if you operate on a flexible, 8-hours-based schedule Monday through Friday, your team members will have 40 hours each to carry out their work.
+For example, if you operate on a flexible, 8-hour schedule Monday through Friday, your team members will have 40 hours each to carry out their work.

 Then, you can identify the busy hours or the most important tasks that need to be done, and schedule your most needed specialists accordingly.

-Alternatively, you can always stay in the loop with everyone’s availability and workshare by making use of Clockify’s project and team scheduling feature.
+Alternatively, you can always stay in the loop with everyone’s availability and workshare by using Clockify’s project and team scheduling feature.

-You can either take a look at separate projects and see who’s actively involved in them, or check up on individual team members calendar and quickly figure out who is overbooked, who is working over capacity, and who is available.
+You can either look at separate projects and see who’s actively involved in them, or check up on individual team members and quickly figure out who is overbooked, who is working over capacity, and who is available.

-In Clockify, you can quickly glance at everyone’s availability and decide how to create an efficient schedule
+In Clockify you can look at everyone’s availability and create an efficient schedule

 #3: Track employee clock-in and clock-out times